CodeYourFuture/scot-graduation-project/README.md

 # Get started

-1. Create a fork of this project
-2. Clone your fork into your local machine.
+Clone this project on your local machine.
-3. Add an `upstream` remote pointing to the main CYF repo (to be able to pull updates from your team members)

 After cloning the project, we will create the local database that the project will use.

 ## Database

 - Open the terminal, and `cd` into `server`
-- Create your database: `createdb final_project`
+- Create your database:
+    - Option 1:
+        - `createdb final_project`
+    - Option 2:
+        ```bash
+      sudo -i -u postgres
+      create database dbname
+      ```
-- `npm run recreate-db:local` (this will create and populate your new team's DB with the data your colleague added)
+- `npm run recreate-db:local` (this will create and populate your new team's DB)

-> Your actual database schema will go to `server/db/recreate-schema.sql` and you can add sample test data in  `server/db/populate-db.sql`
+> Your actual database schema will go in `server/db/recreate-schema.sql` and you can add sample test data in `server/db/populate-db.sql`

 ## Test it all works

 Now let us test that the whole stack works (the `React frontend` connects to the `Node API` which connects to the `Postgres Database` )

-- Open a terminal, navigate  to the root of the project and do `npm install`
+- Open a terminal, navigate to `client` and do `npm install`
-- `cd` into `server` and run `npm run dev`
+- Then run `npm run dev`
-- On a different terminal, `cd` into `client` and run `npm run dev`
+- Open a new terminal, `cd` into `server` and run `npm run dev`

 Once the React website opens in a browser.
 Navigate to the _Status_ page, and you should see two users listed in the page.
 This means everything works fine.

 # Development Process
 Read the [Development process](CONTRIBUTING.md).

-> IMPORTANT: Make sure you read and understand the development proces guidelines before starting any work.
+> IMPORTANT: Make sure you read and understand the development process guidelines before starting any work.
 Ask mentors for explanation if you have any questions.

 # Project structure

 The project is divided into `client` folder for the React frontend, and a `server` folder for the node API and database side.

 > This structure is called a mono repo.
 As opposed to having two repos (one for client, another for server), we opted for a `monorepo`.
-You can read more about [monorepos](https://gomonorepo.org/).

 ## The Client